2022: Year 7 & 8 Category: Judges’ Choice

 by Aadhya Karthik, Canberra Girls Grammar School

-Image: A young woman at a counselling session.
+Image: A young woman sitting in a counsellor's office.

 I waited in the wooden chair, nervously fidgeting.
 What questions would she ask?
 What should I say?
 I glanced at the clock.
 Thirty more seconds.
 I took a deep breath and willed myself to stay calm.
 Just then the door swung open.
 A friendly woman stood there waving.
 I got up and hurriedly went into the room.
 The smell of fresh vanilla filled my lungs, instantly calming me.
 I stared around in awe at the plants and paintings she had on display.